-I moved to Spokane in 2003 with my spouse who teaches philosophy at Gonzaga University. (go Zags!)
+In 2003, I moved to Spokane from Syracuse, NY, with my spouse, who is a philosophy professor at Gonzaga University.
+(Go Zags!)
 While building my private practice, I consulted with the GU Administration on developing their sexual assault response policy and taught a senior seminar to GU Psychology majors for several years, introducing them to the field of family systems therapy.

-After years of intensive training, I became a Certified IFS Therapist in 2010.
+After years of intensive training, supervision and clinical practice, I became a Certified IFS Therapist in 2010.
 I worked individually for a year with IFS founder, Dr. Richard Schwartz, and have maintained regular therapy and supervision with two IFS Lead Trainers since 2009.
-I currently lead groups for both clients and clinicians, supervise local MFT and IFS therapists, and offer consultation to IFS therapists nationally and abroad.
-I continue to enjoy assisting at IFS Level 1 trainings on the west coast and lead regional workshops on IFS and mindful self-compassion.
+I currently lead groups for healing professionals, supervise MFT and IFS therapists, and offer consultation to IFS therapists nationally and abroad.
+I enjoy assisting at IFS Level 1 trainings on the west coast and lead regional workshops on IFS and mindful self-compassion.
 If you’re interested in a half, full day or two day Introductory IFS Experience (with CEs) or retreat experience helping you incorporate more self-compassion and open-heartedness into your life, please email me.

 My experience suffering a traumatic brain injury in 2010 and being diagnosed with an incurable joint disease in 2014 have deeply informed my experience and outlook on life, relationship with myself and others.
 IFS played a huge role in my emotional healing through some of the hardest years of my life.
 I am passionate about cultivating more presence, self-compassion and open-heartedness in our world.
 When I’m not working, I can usually be found outside, chasing fresh air in a variety of activities year-round with my husband of 24 years and time-share vizsla, Zukie.